adriente/espm/README.rst

 Running the algorithm
 ---------------------

+@Adrien, I am suggesting to remove this section because it is not up to date and confusing.
+What do you think?

 Fill a json file with the relevant input parameters such as dataset name, hyperparameters values, etc ... (see the template in scritps/config/).
 They are two types of configuration files:
 1. Dataset files
 2. Experiment files